Child and Adolescent Development

 *

 Students planning to transfer to a four-year college or university should complete courses specific to the transfer institution of choice.
 University requirements vary from institution to institution and are subject to change.
-Therefore, it is important to verify transfer major preparation and general education requirements through consultation with a counselor in either the Counseling Center or Transfer Center.
+Therefore, it is important to verify transfer major preparation and general education requirements through consultation with a counselor in either the Counseling Center or Career and Transfer Connections.
 See catalog Transfer Courses Information section for further information.